 As part of our mission to reduce barriers to learning, we’ve set out to ensure transportation isn’t one of them.
 While one-on-one, in-person tutoring is always preferred when working with K-12 students, Virtual Learning provides the opportunity for our interventionists to reach students who are unable to come to our center.
 Virtual Learning can also ensure continuity of instruction while students are home due to illness or away on vacation.

 Virtual Learning is simple to set up.
-It includes all the benefits and is structured similarly to One-On-One Teaching.
+It includes all the benefits of and is structured similarly to One-On-One Tutoring.

 Setting Your Child Up for Success with Virtual Learning

 Allow your child to help you create a “learning space” for them in your home.
 Think of all of the things that they may need, such as pencils, crayons, markers, paper, and notebooks.
 Involving them in the decision making creates buy-in.